 As far as survival goes, you should look for these features:

-- Has enough card slots: There are lots of great EDC credit card tools.
-Look for a wallet that has lots of card slots so you can carry these tools.
+• Has enough card slots: There are lots of great EDC credit card tools.
+Look for a wallet with lots of card slots to carry these tools.

-- Can fit other tools: If you don’t mind carrying a bit bulkier of a wallet, then look for one that can fit tools like a notebook, pen, knife, or multitool.
+• Can fit other tools: If you don’t mind carrying a bit bulkier of a wallet, look for one that can fit tools like a notebook, pen, knife, or multitool.

-- RFID blocking: In today’s world, this is a very important feature to have to prevent your cards from being hijacked.
+• RFID blocking: In today’s world, this is an essential feature to have to prevent your cards from being hijacked.

-Once you’ve gotten the right wallet, you can build your own EDC survival wallet with tools that you actually need.
+Once you’ve got the right wallet, you can build your own EDC survival wallet with the necessary tools.

 Top 5 Survival Wallets Reviewed

-Because there are so many different wallets that could work for your survival EDC, I’ve decided to break them into categories by type.
+Because so many different wallets could work for your survival EDC, I’ve decided to break them into categories by type.

 Then I’ll give you the best survival wallet for each type.